 According to the 2017 INA Nanny Salary & Benefits Survey, the average hourly rate is $19.14/hr and median rate is $18/hr.
 Obviously the hourly rate will depend on different factors and each job is different but a good general range is $12-$20/hr unless you live in a big city like the ones mentioned above, then expect to pay upwards of $20/hr.

 At NannyCare.com, we recommend paying nannies and babysitters $15-$18/hr for one child and $18-$20 for two or more children.
 Keep in mind that experienced newborn specialists charge $18-$20/hr for one child (daytime hours) and $20-$25/hr for overnights.
 This is what we have found that most of our nannies are looking for when job searching.
-Remember, all of our nannies are “agency quality”, so they are very experienced and have been working in childcare for a long time.
-They deserve to be paid well.
+Remember, choosing the right nanny is one of the most important decisions you will ever make and finding someone to care for your children should be most important thing to you.
+Nannies work hard just like we do and deserve to be paid well.

 Have Questions About Nanny Taxes?
 Talk to the experts at GTM.com.